jaghaimo/starpocalypse/README.md

 **Submarket Module**

-1. Remove all special items (e.g. synchrotrons, nanoforges, AI cores) from industries of non-player factions (one-off, on New Game only).
 1. Remove all combat ships, weapons, and LPCs from open and black markets if it is not a pirate or luddic path market, and...
 1. Add all removed weapons and LPCs back to Military Market, if there is one.
 1. But when stability is low, some of them leak back to Black Market.